mike-matera/cloud-linux/cis-90/labs/file_permissions.md

-# File Permissions Lab
+# File Permissions Project

-In this lab you will learn how to assign permissions to files and directories to provide a measure of security and privacy to your files on a multiuser system.
+In this project you will learn how to assign permissions to files and directories to provide a measure of security and privacy to your files on a multi-user system.

 ## Before You Begin

-- Be sure to make the changes to your home directory asked for in the [Navigating the Filesystem](filesystem_lab.md) lab.
+- Be sure to make the changes to your home directory asked for in the [Navigating the Filesystem](filesystem_lab.md) and [Managing Files](managing_files.md) labs.
 This lab assumes the new names and directory structures.

 ## Procedure

-Log on to `opus3` so that you have a command line shell at your service.
+Log on to `opus` so that you have a command line shell at your service.
 Be sure you are in your home directory to start this lab.
 Using the `chgrp`, and `chmod` commands, you will modify the permissions on files and subdirectories in your home directory.

 1. From your home directory, do a long listing with the `ls -l` command.
 	- Who owns these files?